TimBstn/Fundamental-Trading-Strategies/README.md

 4) The next step is editting the *num* file.
 The *num* file includes the actual values of the statements and the *tag* column gives information about the part of the statement.
 Depending on the quarter, the file also gives information about the last year and last quarters value.
 These information are not wanted and therefor have to be dropped.
 We achieve that by grouping the data on the *adsh* and *tag* columns and only keeping the latest date.
 5) Merge *num* and *sub* files on the *adsh* column to get whole database for that year.
 7) Lastly, some companies (based on the cik) have more than one annual statement (p.e. after a merger).
 As there is no way to conclude which statement is the actual statement of the mother company, both statements are dropped.
-8) Create a database with all the tags in the columns by pivotting the column *tag*.
+8) Create a database with all the tags in the columns by pivoting the column *tag*.
 9) Due to the size of the final annual database it has to be saved as a gzip file.

 ### Creating quarterly data